Solo travel continues to be on the rise. Not everyone will like traveling alone, but if you haven’t tried it, you can’t claim it’s not for you.

 - Stay in co-ed hostel dorms after hearing of bad stories

 - Ride in the car with a man who is a complete stranger.
 Was I nervous?
 Yes, but it turned out to be good.
 I was hiking alone in Slovenia and decided to initiated a conversation since he was hiking alone.

-7) It has sparked new interests and reignited things I once dreamed of.
+It has sparked new interests and reignited things I once dreamed of

 Goals that have been re-ignited due to traveling: become fluent in Spanish and French, become a strong swimmer, visit every state of America, and more.

 For years I used to say I don’t drink because I can’t stand the taste of alcohol.
-Well, that changed after I traveled around Europe and tasted sweet white wine that I fell in love.
+It was the bitter/dry taste I couldn’t stand.
+That changed after I traveled around Europe and tasted sweet white wine that taste like juice.